4 Tips That Will Ease Your Sore Fingers From Playing Guitar

 Learning to play the guitar is a pursuit that can bring much fulfillment into your life.
 It has certainly brought happiness to mine.

-But many people who start playing guitar eventually quit because learning to play the guitar can be very painful in the beginning.
+Many people who start playing guitar eventually quit because learning to play the guitar can be very painful in the beginning.

 Self-improvement is an amazing life pursuit and pushing through the pain of first learning the guitar can be really rewarding.